I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgkarg_commitvidpn_flags.md

 ## Members

-`PathPoweredOff`

-A UINT value that specifies whether the DirectX graphics kernel subsystem calls <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_commitvidpn.md">DxgkDdiCommitVidPn</a> to inform the driver that the user changed modes.

-If <b>PathPoweredOff</b> is set to <b>TRUE</b>, the display miniport driver should expect present operations that are based on the new topology.
-The driver cannot perform any operations that would cause the topology path to be powered on again (for example, the driver cannot enable vertical syncs) because the monitor should now be powered off.

-If <b>PathPoweredOff</b> is set to <b>FALSE</b>, the topology path is powered on.
-The display miniport driver should program hardware for present operations that are based on the former topology path, and the driver should commit hardware to support this topology path.
-Setting this member is equivalent to setting the second bit of a 32-bit value (0x00000002).

-For more information, see the following Remarks section.

 `PathPowerTransition`

 A UINT value that specifies whether the Microsoft DirectX graphics kernel subsystem calls the <a href="..\d3dkmddi\nc-d3dkmddi-dxgkddi_commitvidpn.md">DxgkDdiCommitVidPn</a> function to power off a connected monitor.